 Fritts wants to do two things with his deep-diving crankbait setup.
 First, the reigning king of crankbaits wants to make long casts.
-Secondly, he wants to feel everything that his crankbait is doing — the way it’s vibrating, the type of cover that it’s bouncing off and how bass are biting it.
+Secondly, he wants to feel everything his crankbait is doing — the way it vibrates, the type of cover it bounces off, and how the bass are biting it.
 Here’s how he accomplishes both.

 If you want something done right, you have to do it yourself.
 That applies to the cranking rods that Fritts helped design for Lew’s Fishing.
 His signature Perfect Crankbait Speed Sticks are one of the brand’s most popular, he said, and fish spinnerbaits and vibrating jigs equally well.

 The Fritts rods are available in five lengths.
 Choosing one comes down to a simple question.
 “A lot depends on how deep you want to fish,” Fritts said.
 Longer rods make longer casts.
 And the farther you throw your crankbait, the deeper it will dive.
 During the retrieve, there is a point where your crankbait starts to rise toward your rod tip.
 Before that is when it’s diving.
 So, the longer the cast, the farther the crankbait travels before reaching that point.
 “That’s huge when fishing,” Fritts said.
 “It can get [your crankbait] another 6 inches to 1 foot deeper.”